Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 // The effect class is completely static.
 It can be used to get some metadata (like the
 // effect's name or supported GNOME Shell versions), to initialize the respective page of
-// the settings dialog, as well as to create the actual shader for the effect. var SimpleFadeEffect = class SimpleFadeEffect {
+// the settings dialog, as well as to create the actual shader for the effect. var SimpleFade = class SimpleFade {

   // ---------------------------------------------------------------------------- metadata